cyberark/KubiScan/README.md

 `kubectl get secrets $(kubectl get sa kubiscan-sa -o json | jq -r '.secrets[0].name') -o json | jq -r '.data.token' | base64 -d > token`

 Run the container from anywhere you want:
-`docker run -it --rm -v $PWD/token:/token kubiscan:latest /bin/bash`
+`docker run -it --rm -v $PWD/token:/token kubiscan:latest`

 In the shell you will be able to to use kubiscan like that:
 `kubiscan -ho <master_ip:master_port> -t /token <command>`